starshev/Python-SQLAlchemy-Analyzing-Chicago-Social-Statistics/README.md

-# Using Python and SQL · Chicago Public Statistics
+# Using Python and SQL · Chicago Public Schools Performance

 In this project I am working on Chicago Public Schools Performance data using SQL and Python.